khaors/geocompr/main.md

 ```

 Instead of columns describing xy-coordinates, a single column can also contain the geometry information.
-Well-known text (WKT), well-known binary (WKB), and the GeoJSON formats are examples for this.
+Well-known text (WKT), well-known binary (WKB), and the GeoJSON formats are examples of this.
 For instance, the `world_wkt.csv` file has a column named `WKT` representing polygons of the world's countries.
 We will again use the `options` parameter to indicate this.
 Here, we will use `read_sf()` which does exactly the same as `st_read()` except it does not print the driver name to the console and stores strings as characters instead of factors.